2015-2016 Student Handbook

 The College Work-Study Program (CWS) provides jobs for students that demonstrate financial need, which allows them to earn money to help pay education expenses.
 The program encourages community service work and work related to the course of study.
 The College offers the Federal College Work- Study (FCWS) and Texas Work-Study (TXCWS) Programs.

-Scholarships are gift funds based on high academic achievement or special talents that do not have to be repaid.
+Scholarships are gift funds that do not have to be repaid.
 HCC coordinates a variety of institutional, foundation and private scholarships.
 Students should apply as early as possible, as all scholarship applications and awards have a deadline.
+See below for more information.

 Opportunity 14 Scholarship

+In addition to the array of merit-based scholarships that the HCC Foundation awards each academic year, the Opportunity 14 Scholarship is a need-based scholarship that is awarded on a rolling basis throughout the year.
+No application is required.
 Opportunity 14 is a program designed to remove the financial barriers that prevent so many young people from going to college.
 The Opportunity 14 Scholarship helps students who qualify for some financial aid, but not enough to pay for their education.
 The scholarship will provide up to $6,000 in supplemental support to each eligible student over a period of three years.
 Students may receive a maximum of $1,500 per fall and spring semester and $1,000 for summer semesters.
 The Opportunity 14 Scholarship is structured to encourage students to attend college full-time and complete their degrees.
+Students who do not qualify for federal assistance or who receive government grants exceeding $3,000 will not be eligible.

 Financial Aid TV (FATV)